What is social media and why is it important to car dealers?

 We’d recommend that all car dealers get on Twitter and dedicate some time to managing their profile properly.
 It is a fantastic place to interact with potential customers, get some much needed brand awareness and even get new customers.
 Again, we will soon be writing a detailed guide to how you, the dealers, can utilise Twitter to best effect, so make sure you keep an eye on the Spidersnet Learning Hub!

 Instagram is another popular social media platform that focuses entirely on the posting and sharing of photos.
-With over 300 million monthly active users, it is a platform that really shouldn’t be overlooked.
-Whilst some people may find it odd to have a whole application dedicated simply to sharing images, it is a highly interactive tool that allows users to post the images that they have uploaded to other platforms including Facebook and Twitter.
+With over 1 billion monthly active users, it is a platform that really shouldn’t be overlooked.
+Whilst some people may find it odd to have a whole application dedicated simply to sharing images, it is a highly interactive tool that allows users to post the images to one platform and then have them shared on all the other popular platforms.

 LinkedIn is like Facebook for businesses.
 It is a place where people can connect with colleagues, business partners, clients and other people from within their industry.
-There are currently over 200 million people using LinkedIn around the globe and it’s popularity as a tool for networking is on the up.
+There are currently over 260 million people using LinkedIn around the globe and its popularity as a tool for networking is on the up.

-As I stated above, the ability to interact with a huge number of people online is extremely handy for dealers and all businesses in general.
-Not only does this allow you and your business the chance to get your message out to an audience of potential customers, but it also allows your customers and other people the chance to interact with you.
+As we stated above, the ability to interact with a huge number of people online is extremely handy for dealers.
+Not only do have the ability to tap into a huge audience of potential customers, but it also allows your potential customers to interact with you!

 The value of this cannot be underestimated.
 If a potential customer is thinking of purchasing a car from you, they may well wish to get in touch first to ask an important question.
 Whilst they may do this by picking up the phone, it is likely that a lot of people would opt to get in touch over social channels to make their first contact.
 And a lack of presence could leave you missing out on these initial interactions, which could, in turn, mean you missing out on potential sales.